 Planned provision The Budget Book for Adur identifies improvement schemes for parks, gardens and recreation grounds.
 Sources of funding and costs ADC capital budget Developer contributions Key issues and dependencies There are identified shortfalls in some typologies of open space throughout Adur as the table above shows.
 New development will be required to contribute towards the provision of new open spaces.
+Shoreham Harbour may be unable to deliver the full required amount of open space provision onsite as identified in relevant standards from the Open Space and Recreation Study (2014).
+A contribution towards offsite provision or improvements to existing provision will be required.
+(See emerging Shoreham Harbour Joint Area Action Plan).
 Summary and role of LDF and IDP The Local Plan seeks to ensure future development uses land efficiently to help protect open spaces around settlements.
 Local Plan Policy 23 (Density) requires a minimum density of 35 dwellings per hectare with higher densities in town centre and other locations where appropriate.
 Policy 33 (Open Space, Recreation and Leisure) states that major development for residential use will be required to provide open space on site in accordance with the Council's adopted standards.
 The type of open space to be provided will be determined by the scale and type of development and the needs of the area.
 The Policy also seeks to protect eexisting open spaces.
 Policy 30 states that new development will be required to provide or contribute to the provision of facilities, infrastructure and services made necessary by development, and that infrastructure should be provided at the appropriate time, prior to the development becoming operational or being occupied.
 Larger developments may need to be phased to ensure this requirement can be met.
 The strategic sites policies in part 2 of the Local Plan broadly identify the requirement for open space for each site.
+This IDP (Section C) details the provision of 0.79 ha of amenity greenspace and one LEAP (or equivalent) as part of the development at West Sompting.
+At New Monks Farm a country park with informal recreation of approx. 28 ha will be created, and a LEAP (or equivalent) provided.
+The Shoreham Harbour Regeneration Area will provide 1.09 ha of parks and gardens, either new or formalisation of amenity greenspace, and 0.05 ha of open space and recreation areas for children and young people